openmod-tracker/amiris/README.md

 Eclipse automatically builds the project.

 #### Run
-Create a new run configuration for "Java application" with name, e.g., `RunAMIRIS`
+Create a new run configuration for `Java application` with name, e.g., "RunAMIRIS"

-In tab "Main" specify:
+In tab `Main` specify:
-* Project: e.g. `amiris`
+* `Project`: amiris
-* Main class: `de.dlr.gitlab.fame.setup.FameRunner`
+* `Main class`: de.dlr.gitlab.fame.setup.FameRunner

-In tab "Arguments" specify
+In tab `Arguments` specify
-* Program arguments: `-f input/input.pb`
+* `Program arguments`: -f input/input.pb

-In tab "JRE" select a JDK version 8 or 11 (higher versions not tested).
+In tab `JRE` select a JDK version 8 or 11 (higher versions not tested).
-Click "Apply" and "Run" buttons to run an AMIRIS simulation.
+Click `Apply` and `Run` buttons to run an AMIRIS simulation.

 ### Experts
-In case you **are familiar** with Java development or do not want to use Eclipse we recommend following the instructions given here.
+In case you are **familiar with Java development** or do not want to use Eclipse we recommend following the instructions given here.

 #### Requirements
 Please check the given requirements below.